poteto/hiring-without-whiteboards/README.md

 ### tl;dr
 - Discussing a real world problem with the help of a whiteboard is 👍
-- Solving basic CS questions, technical puzzles, brainteasers (with or without whiteboard) is 👎
+- Solving basic CS questions, technical puzzles, riddles, brainteasers (with or without whiteboard) is 👎

 <a href="https://twitter.com/dhh/status/834146806594433025?lang=en"><img src="https://i.imgur.com/xJV6cF4.png" width=500 /></a>